DebonairGames/jdoleary.github.io/README.md

 Stealth_em_up
 =============

-Task Log:

-## Priority:

-* (m)Fix blood trails - use SpriteBatch (like bunny mark) and only generate texture when the trail is done being drawn.
-Don't forget to clean up afterwards.
-* (e)Know difference between cacheAsBitmap and SpriteBatch.
-* (e)Fix "choke out" - broken now that blood trails have been implemented.

 ## Next:

-* Make Civs avoid restricted areas.
-* quick sound byte
-* Blood over hero bug  (put everything on layers (background, then blood, then units)
-* progress bar for unlocking doors
 * Different Weapons (Pistol, Silenced Pistol[done], Taser, Melee[done])
 * icon for changing weapons
-* zooming (add everything to display object and scale it).

 * (e)Guard Backup
 * (m)Guard attack when on alert